krep2/krep/README.md

 The basic sense is to implement the common API classes as `topic`s and write the singleton sub-commands using the `topic`s.

-*NOTE:* The project uses *GPLv2* as the license.
-It's appreciated to contribute the fixes and the ideas to improve the tool.
+*NOTE:* The project updates to use *LGPL v3* as the license.
+It's appreciated to contribute the fixes and the ideas to improve the tool but it's not mandatory to open source of the plug-ins.

 The framework provides to load the `topics` and subcommands with specified environment variables, which works like the environment variable `PATH`: